ChihHaoChen/NewsClient/README.md

 # NewsClient
-A Client App to fetch news from available APIs.
+A client App to fetch news from available APIs.